ooni/ooni.org/content/support/test-lists-editor/index.md

 and (automatically) prioritized for [OONI Probe](https://ooni.org/install) testing.

 ## Why contribute to test lists?

-**Censorship findings are only as interesting as the sites you test.**

 Discovering cases of website blocking (such as the current [blocking of bbc.com in Russia](https://explorer.ooni.org/measurement/20220517T140500Z_webconnectivity_RU_48642_n1_DC1jDel4Ougo1Zpo?input=http%3A%2F%2Fwww.bbc.com%2Fnews)) really depends on *which* websites you test.